Pinhead (Hellraiser): Film

 In Hellraiser: Hellworld (2005), Pinhead and the Cenobites are horror film characters and have become the basis for a successful MMORPG called Hellworld.
 The game seems to come to life as Pinhead attacks the guests at a Hellraiser-themed party, but this is revealed to be the hallucination of five guests who have been drugged and buried alive by the party's host, who blames them for not preventing the suicide of his son, a Hellworld-obsessed fan.
-In the film's climax, the host discovers that the Hellraiser stories are based on fact, and his son came into possession of a real Lemarchand box.
+In the film's climax, the host discovers that the Hellraiser stories are based on fact, and his son came into possession of a real LeMarchand box.
 Opening it, the host is greeted by Pinhead, who praises his son's ingenuity before ordering a pair of Cenobites to kill him.

 In Hellraiser: Revelations (2011), Pinhead is physically portrayed by Stephan Smith Collins and voiced by Fred Tatasciore.
 In the film, Pinhead is involved in the affair regarding Nico, Steven and Emma, each of them opening puzzle box.
 Nico is captured by Cenobites and tries to escape, while begging Steven to help him.
 Nico kills Steven after the latter refuses to help him further and Steven contacts Cenobites to get revenge on him.
 When Nico comes to kill both families, Emma uses puzzle box to summon Cenobites.
 After discovering more details about family's relationships and their affairs, Pinhead decides to take Nico for further experiments, but Nico is killed by Emma's father and instead decides to take Emma's mother to their realm.

 In Hellraiser: Judgment (2018), Pinhead is portrayed by Paul T. Taylor.
 In the film, Pinhead eviscerates the angel Jophiel after manipulating events to cause the death of a serial murderer who is integral to God's plan to instill fear into sinners.
 Pinhead is punished by being expelled from Hell and sent to earth as a mortal man, crying out in longing for his revered state of eternal agony.

-In Hellraiser (2022), a reboot of the series, Pinhead is portrayed by Jamie Clayton, the first time a female actress took on the role.
+In Hellraiser (2022), a reboot of the series, Pinhead is portrayed by Jamie Clayton.
 In the film, Pinhead leads the other Cenobites after Riley and other humans progress through the configurations of the Lament Configuration.